ksu-cs-textbooks/cis301/content/5-chapter/5_2-predSyntax.md

 ∀ x isSweet(x)
 ```

-Which we would read as: "for all candy bars x, x is sweet", or, more compactly, as: "all candy bars are sweet".
+Which we would read as: *for all candy bars x, x is sweet*, or, more compactly, as: *all candy bars are sweet*.

+### Existential quantifier example

 If instead we wrote: